anveshane/rgveda-ft/README.md

 # Disable mixed precision (if compatibility issues)
 uv run train-embeddings --no-amp

+# Resume training from a checkpoint
+uv run train-embeddings --resume-from-checkpoint ./models/embeddinggemma-sanskrit-ft

+# Resume from a HuggingFace model
+uv run train-embeddings --resume-from-checkpoint "your-username/embeddinggemma-sanskrit"
 ```

 **Training Time:**
-- Expected: **30 minutes to 2 hours** (depending on batch size and epochs)
+- **With MNRL (Recommended)**: ~30-50 minutes for 3 epochs with batch size 64
+- **With MNRL + Larger Batch**: ~20-40 minutes for 3 epochs with batch size 96-128
-- RTX 3060 with batch size 64: ~1 hour for 3 epochs
+- **With TripletLoss**: ~1-2 hours for 3 epochs
+- RTX 3060 12GB VRAM

 **What Happens During Training:**
-1. Loads pre-split dataset from HuggingFace
+1. Loads dataset with existing train/test splits from HuggingFace
+2. Identifies triplet columns: `query`, `positive_verse`, `negative_verse`
-2. Initializes EmbeddingGemma-300m with mixed precision (bfloat16)
+3. Initializes EmbeddingGemma-300m with mixed precision (bfloat16)
-3. Trains using TripletLoss
+4. Trains using selected loss function (MNRL by default) with task-specific prompts
-4. Evaluates every 500 steps on test set
+5. Evaluates every 500 steps on test set
-5. Saves best checkpoint based on triplet accuracy
+6. Saves best checkpoint based on triplet accuracy
-6. Optionally pushes to HuggingFace Hub
+7. Optionally pushes to HuggingFace Hub

+**Performance Optimizations:**
+- **MNRL (MultipleNegativesRankingLoss)**: Default loss function, 2-3x faster than TripletLoss
+  - Encodes only 2N samples per batch instead of 3N
+  - Uses in-batch negatives automatically (all other samples in batch serve as negatives)
+  - Lower VRAM usage allows larger batch sizes (96-128 vs 64 for TripletLoss)
+  - Better scaling with larger batch sizes for improved convergence

 **Evaluation Metric:**
 The model is evaluated using **triplet accuracy**: the percentage of test triplets where the positive example is closer to the anchor than the negative example.
 Higher is better (aim for 85%+).